The Ultimate List of Digital Marketing Terms

 A piece of content, such as an image, video, or article, that rapidly spreads online through social sharing and website links.

-This digital marketing glossary has helped you understand the most critical terms in the digital marketing world.
+This digital marketing terms has helped you understand the most critical terms in the digital marketing world.

 There will be some changes or can added to further marketing purpose.
 These are the most used words in every digital marketing.